 Visiting a college or training program can help your son or daughter visualize the future.
-Simply call one of Minnesota colleges, universities, technical schools, certificate programs, or other schools and ask for a tour.
+Simply call one of your state's colleges, universities, technical schools, certificate programs, or other schools and ask for a tour.
 Include a meeting with the school's Disability Services office to find out how to document your student's disability and inquire about what accommodations are available or could be considered.

 Postsecondary programs are not required to locate, evaluate, or serve students with disabilities, or to modify course work if it would substantially change program requirements.
 Students who receive academic programming and support in high school through their IEPs will not automatically have the same support after they graduate.
 Although postsecondary institutions are required to provide reasonable accommodations to students with disabilities, it is the student's responsibility to provide appropriate, updated documentation of their disability.
 The exact accommodations provided in high school may not be available.
 Postsecondary programs are not required to follow past IEPs, write new ones, or provide student grade information directly to parents.
-Learn more at the Minnesota State Colleges and Universities website (minnstate.edu).